23 Vintage Photos of Birthday Parties Through the Decades

 Hopalong Cassidy outfit

 “Back in 1950, all kids wanted to look like their hero, Hopalong Cassidy.
 That was certainly the case with my brother, John ‘Ron’ Raveno,” says Richard Raveno of Cameron Park, California.
 “Hoppy outfits were available for kids, but my parents couldn’t afford the complete wardrobe.
 So they asked relatives to each buy a piece for Ronnie’s 7th birthday.
 From that day on, it was hard to get him to wear anything else!”
-These vintage photos prove that childhood hasn’t changed that much.

 “Fiesta dinnerware was all the go in the 1950s,” says John Spangler of Hanover, Pennsylvania.
 “On my wife Mae’s birthday in April 1954, she received a Fiestaware cup and saucer to complete her set.”